History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 2. mid range unit leaning back for optimum phase,

-gives directivity to the frequencies up to about 600 Hz. while at the same time restricting the cone excursion (X max) to avoid lumpy bass rendition.
+3. part of the woofer cone is covered by a wooden panel with a "slot" which gives directivity to the frequencies up to about 600 Hz. while at the same time restricting the cone excursion (X max) to avoid lumpy bass rendition.

 4. damping material used is Dr. Baily's, not stacked away but loosely sewed by hand into sheets which hang from the ceiling of the woofer compartment and fill the entire space.